ILIAS-eLearning/ILIAS/README.md

 ## Form(let)s as Applicative Functors

-The building blog of our form are called formlets, and they behave according to an abstraction called applicative functor.
+The building blog of our forms are called formlets, and they behave according to an abstraction called applicative functor.
 We'll try to understand both alongside, there's enough stuff about the abstract concept on the net.

 A formlet is a thing that encapsulates two things, a renderer and a collector, in a highly composable way.
 The renderer is the entity that creates HTML output, while the collector is responsible for collecting values from the user input.
-The most simple formlet (the 'pure' one) thus is a formlet the renders to nothing and 'collects' a constant value, regardless of the user-input.
+The most simple formlet (the 'pure' one) thus is a formlet that renders to nothing and 'collects' a constant value, regardless of the user input.

 ```php
 <?php